Handbook

 Guidelines for Potential Consequences:

 a.
-First Offense: Parent/guardian contacted by teacher, loss of privileges.
-Plan for success developed in partnership with teacher.
+First Offense: Parent/guardian contacted by teacher.
+Loss of privileges.
+Plan for success developed in partnership with the teacher.
+Administrative and/or academic consequences may be assigned.

 3. Activity Bus